 Another complaint that people commonly have when they experience vestibular problems is sensitivity to complex visual backgrounds such as crowds or busy malls, shopping centers with lots of cars and things happening in the visual field.
 Now that may or may not present when people have a vestibular disorder, but a lot of times it does.
-[I have seen a few cases where untreated vestibular disorders lead to a fear of leaving home, in patients who became sensitive to busy or complex visual backgrounds.]
+I have seen a few cases where untreated vestibular disorders lead to a fear of leaving home or “agoraphobia,” in patients who became sensitive to busy or complex visual backgrounds.

 So, to summarize, people with vestibular problems commonly will:

 1. Have feelings of imbalance (possibly fall, possibly complain of dizziness)

 2. Lose their balance or stagger when they turn their head while they’re walking